 - In July, the Washington Township Health Care District board approved a

-resolution to place on the Nov. ballot, a $425 million dollar bond measure
+resolution to place on the Nov. ballot, a $425 million bond measure to

 Hospital building with a new seismically-compliant facility.

-- In September and October, Washington Urgent Care and WTMF sponsored drive-through
+- In September and October, Washington Urgent Care and WTMF sponsored drive-thru

 flu vaccination clinics.